photoprism/photoprism-docs/docs/user-guide/faq.md

     [MPEG-4 AVC](https://en.wikipedia.org/wiki/Advanced_Video_Coding) for maximum browser compatibility.
 Still images for thumbnail creation can also be extracted from most videos.

     Make sure you have JSON sidecar files enabled if you have videos, live photos, and/or animated GIFs so that video-specific metadata such as codec, frames, and duration can be extracted, indexed, and searched.

+    For a complete list of file formats and extensions, see our [fact sheet](https://dl.photoprism.app/factsheets/PhotoPrism%2520Factsheet%2520-%2520File%2520Format%2520Support.pdf) and [developer guide](../developer-guide/media/index.md).

 ??? question "What metadata sidecar file types are supported?"
     Currently, three types of [file formats](../developer-guide/media/index.md) are supported: